Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Related Work

-There are a few methods for explaining the decision-making process of 3D-CNN taking videos as input.
-A naive approach is applying methods such as OSA and Grad-CAM to 3D-CNN without any modification just by replacing 2D-matrix with 3D-tensor data as an input.
+There are a few methods for explaining the decision-making process of networks taking videos as input.
+A naive approach is applying methods such as OSA and Grad-CAM to video recognition networks without any modification just by replacing 2D-matrix with 3D-tensor data as an input.
 For example, an extension of Grad-CAM, Grad-CAM++~\cite{gradcam++}, has been applied to 3D-CNN for explaining the process of action recognition.
 However, such naive approaches cannot work well, as will be demonstrated in the experimental section, as they do not have a mechanism for explicitly handling the temporal relationship in video data.

 Several methods considering the temporal relationship have been proposed.
 Saliency tube~\cite{saliencytubes} generates a spatio-temporal saliency map as an extension of CAM~\cite{cam}, where the feature map of the last layer is weighted with the coefficients from the prediction layer.
 It has been shown that the separation of the information from Grad-CAM into spatial and temporal information works effectively for a more detailed explanation~\cite{Hiley2020}.
 SWAG-V~\cite{swag-v} enhances the framework SWAG~\cite{swag} by averaging and smoothing a saliency map at the super-pixel level.